 If you have been unlucky enough to find water in your tent, it is very unlikely that your tent has leaked.
 Vango tents are made to the highest specification using quality materials and components.
 From tough, waterproof fabrics to strong stitching techniques and sealed seams, your tent is designed to keep the weather out.

 How much condensation can form in a tent?

 Did you know that 1 person can produce up to 1 pint of condensation per night?
-So let’s say you have 5 people in a tent, that’s potentially 5 pints of water inside your tent!
+So, let’s say you have 5 people in a tent, that is potentially 5 pints of water inside your tent!
 Other likely sources of moisture are wet shoes, clothes, dogs, cooking, even the air itself!
 Warm air can hold more moisture than cold air, as the temperature falls at night the more moisture is released into the air.
-Fact, even without occupants, the air in a six man tent holds approximately 1 pint of water!
+Fact, even without occupants, the air in a six-man tent holds approximately 1 pint of water!